 These sources of funds could include:

-- Alliance grant funding from NSERC to cover the direct costs of the research, in proportion to the amount provided by the partner organizations recognized for cost sharing (see Cost-sharing);
+- Alliance grant funding from NSERC to cover the direct costs of the research, in proportion to the amount provided by the partner organizations recognized for cost sharing (see Cost sharing)

-- cash provided by the university or by external sources such as other funding agencies.
+- cash provided by the university or by external sources, such as other funding agencies

-It does not include cash contributions from:
+The calculation of the amount you can request from NSERC does not include cash contributions from:

 - the university